 ←FIND YOUR WAY FORWARD

 Individual counselling and Social Work Supervision appointments are offered in person, virtually, or on the phone.
-Babies are welcome at your appointment.
+Group offerings in-person in Peterborough, ON.

 Learn more about our service offerings

 Evidence-based practices that can fit into a demanding, unpredictable daily life to better manage anxiety, anger, mood, and trauma-related symptoms, in the moment.

 A safe, non-judgmental space to talk about and process expected and unexpected changes/events that having a baby and becoming a parent has brought.

 Cognitive behavioural approaches to examining negative/perfectionist thinking patterns and develop new strategies for promoting helpful thinking styles and self-care.